-This week’s reading mostly involves a series of laws that govern the way people interact with each other.
-In Judaism’s oral tradition, these laws — and the commentary on these laws — are what fill volumes of books that form the bulk of the curriculum studied in most Jewish study halls.
+Our scripture today comes from a section of the Torah that involves a series of laws governing the way people interacted with each other.
+In Judaism’s Oral Tradition, these laws — and the commentary on these laws — are what fill volumes of books that form the bulk of the curriculum studied in most Jewish study halls today.
 Why are these rules deemed so very important compared to the more extraordinary portions of the Bible?

 The answer is because it is through these laws that the Bible comes to life.

 Recently, the news carried a story about a rabbi from Connecticut.
 When Rabbi Noah Muroff bought a desk from Craigslist for $200, he got much more for his money.
 As the rabbi and his wife tried to move the desk into their home office, it wouldn’t fit through the door.
 The couple was forced to pull the desk apart, which included removing the drawers.
 The couple was shocked to find a plastic bag that had been hidden behind the drawers.
 In it, the couple found $98,000!

 What would you have done?
 What would most people have done?
 Finders-keepers?
 Would any law object to the couple keeping the money that they found?

 Rabbi Muroff said, “Immediately, my wife and I looked at each other and said, ‘There is no way we can keep this money.’”
 They called the previous owner of the desk, who was speechless to learn what the couple had found.
 She explained that she had hidden her inheritance money in the desk but couldn’t find it because it had slipped behind the drawers.